 For employees of Saint Louis University only.
-Your screening will include blood pressure, calculation of body mass index (BMI), glucose, hemoglobin A1C (this is a measurement of your average blood sugar over the past 3 months), and a cholesterol screening (HDL, LDL, and triglycerides).
+Your screening will include blood pressure, glucose, hemoglobin A1C (this is a measurement of your average blood sugar over the past 3 months), and a cholesterol screening (HDL, LDL, and triglycerides).
 For the glucose and cholesterol testing, it is REQUIRED that you fast for 8 hours prior to your screening appointment.
 This means NOTHING to eat or drink except for water.
 Take your medications as normal with water.